Caribbean: Regionalism

 Caribbean societies are very different from other Western societies in terms of size, culture, and degree of mobility of their citizens.
 The current economic and political problems the states face individually are common to all Caribbean states.
 Regional development has contributed to attempts to subdue current problems and avoid projected problems.
 From a political and economic perspective, regionalism serves to make Caribbean states active participants in current international affairs through collective coalitions.
-In 1973, the first political regionalism in the Caribbean Basin was created by advances of the English-speaking Caribbean nations through the institution known as the Caribbean Common Market and Community (CARICOM) which is located in Guyana.
+In 1973, the first political regionalism in the Caribbean Basin was created by advances of the English-speaking Caribbean nations through the institution known as the Caribbean Common Market and Community (CARICOM), in Guyana.

 Certain scholars have argued both for and against generalizing the political structures of the Caribbean.
-On the one hand the Caribbean states are politically diverse, ranging from socialist systems towards more capitalist Westminster-style parliamentary systems.
+On the one hand the Caribbean states are politically diverse, ranging from socialist systems toward more capitalist Westminster-style parliamentary systems.
 Other scholars argue that these differences are superficial, and that they tend to undermine commonalities in the various Caribbean states.
 Contemporary Caribbean systems seem to reflect a "blending of traditional and modern patterns, yielding hybrid systems that exhibit significant structural variations and divergent constitutional traditions yet ultimately appear to function in similar ways".
 The political systems of the Caribbean states share similar practices.

 The influence of regionalism in the Caribbean is often marginalized.
 Some scholars believe that regionalism cannot exist in the Caribbean because each small state is unique.
 On the other hand, scholars also suggest that there are commonalities amongst the Caribbean nations that suggest regionalism exists.
 "Proximity as well as historical ties among the Caribbean nations has led to cooperation as well as a desire for collective action".
 These attempts at regionalization reflect the nations' desires to compete in the international economic system.

 Furthermore, a lack of interest from other major states promoted regionalism in the region.
 In recent years, the Caribbean has suffered from a lack of U.S. interest.
 "With the end of the Cold War, U.S. security and economic interests have been focused on other areas.
 As a result there has been a significant reduction in U.S. aid and investment to the Caribbean."
 The lack of international support for these small, relatively poor states, helped regionalism prosper.

 Following the Cold War another issue of importance in the Caribbean has been the reduced economic growth of some Caribbean States due to the United States and European Union's allegations of special treatment toward the region by each other.